jasonjmcghee/classroomStruggle/README.md

 gettingStartedWithDataViz
 =========================

-I'm currently working with a campaign called Classroom Struggle who is attempting to help reduce class sizes of certain schools in the Oakland Unified School District.
+I'm currently working with a campaign called Classroom Struggle, a group attempting to help reduce class sizes of certain schools in the Oakland Unified School District.
 In addition, they are working to raise teachers' salaries (many of which are over ten thousand dollars less than those of neighboring schools), raise teacher retention (the vast majority of teachers leave within 5 years), and push the